-Low kick-back saw chain
+Low kickback saw chain

-A low-kickback saw chain helps to reduce the possibility of
+A low-kick-back saw chain helps to reduce the possibility of a kickback event.

 The rakers (depth gauges) ahead of each cutter can minimize the force of a kickback reaction by preventing the cutters from digging in too deeply.
 Only use replacement guide bar and chain combinations recommended by the manufacturer.